 Peter's Song Index

-(Jan 10, 2017 last update) I'm sharing my MS Excel spreadsheet song index 2017-01-10.
-It contains three fields: Book Title, Song Title and Format of staves.
+The index contains three fields: Book Title, Song Title and Format of staves.
 (Formats are 1, 2, or 3 staffs -- 1 staff is usually a fake book, 2 and 3 staffs are usually a piano book.)
 The indexes in my simple spreadsheet are in text format so they are searchable by typing CTRL-F and a part of the song title or book you are looking for.
 You can also use a filter to see for example only the songs of a particular book.
 There are now two extra tabs called Indexed books and New since last update!
 I added the last tab since there are people who want to customize my spreadsheet to their own preferences.
 With this extra tab you can easily filter the latest additions to my index and use them in your own database.

 I created this spreadsheet over the years by adding indexes of fake books and piano books that I found interesting enough.
 This index differs from others already available on the PSR Tutorial Forum or other sites.